 Identification & analysis of stakeholders’ needs and requirements

-Describe the operational and technical functionalities in fulfillment of the stakeholders’ needs and requirements
+Clear description of the operational and technical functionalities in fulfillment of the stakeholders’ needs and requirements

 Verification of the solution against the technical requirements

-Validation of the tested solution against the set user requirements, and against the concept of design
+Validation of the tested solution against the set user requirements and the design concept

-Where possible, the solutions should address identified gaps in the e-Navigation gap analysis.

-The owner of a testbed should consider applying the process of continual improvement on their testbed for further testbed activities.
+The testbed managers should consider applying the process of continual improvement to their projects.

 Harmonisation of the reporting of results from testbeds will allow the results of e-Navigation solutions being tested to be shared and compared effectively.
 Harmonisation also allows future meta-analyses of specific aspects.
 Different organisations can recreate trials both to verify results and refine various factors within the trials, in order to further develop the concepts being trialled.